Man sentenced to 6 years in prison in 2024 for burglary arrested breaking into cars last week

 Court records show that West has been arrested six times in East Baton Rouge Parish since 2018.
 Last year, he was convicted of simple burglary and ordered to serve six years in prison at hard labor.

-WBRZ has reached out to the Department of Communications about when he was released from their custody and why.
+WBRZ has reached out to the Department of Corrections about when he was released from their custody and why.

 Trending News

-were investigating Devarcius West was taken into custody after he was found hiding in a shed, matching
+BRPD were investigating Devarcius West was taken into custody after he was found hiding in a shed, matching

 More News